- All There Is to Know About "The Crying Game": An outlaw couple makes it to the end, in a car, then they get a rain of bullets for their troubles.

-- Hilarious in Hindsight: With all due respect to Splendor In the Grass, the role of the bank robbing Clyde was Warren Beatty's big claim to fame.
-About three decades later he would take on the role of one of pop culture's most famous fictional lawmen in Dick Tracy.
+- Hilarious in Hindsight: With all due respect to Splendor in the Grass, the role of the bank robbing Clyde was Warren Beatty's big claim to fame.
+About two decades later he would take on the role of one of pop culture's most famous fictional lawmen in Dick Tracy.

 - Retroactive Recognition: Gene Wilder in his film debut as the male half of the couple that B&C capture.

 - Special Effect Failure: Most of the driving scenes feature Obvious Blue Screen.

 - Vindicated by History: The violent demise of the title two characters was considered a dealbreaker for a number of critics at the time the movie was released, who argued that the film glorified violence.
 Not too long after, the sheer brutality of the scene instead became praised for its audacity, and the other aspects of the film were viewed in a more positive light.